microsoft/vscode-edge-debug2/README.md

 2. Restart VS Code and open the folder containing the project you want to work on.

 For use inside Visual Studio:
-1. Install the latest [Windows Insider Preview](https://insider.windows.com/en-us/getting-started/) build.
+1. Install a supported version of Windows.
-2. Install the latest [Visual Studio 2017 Version 15.7 Preview](https://www.visualstudio.com/vs/preview/) build.
+2. Install the latest version of Visual Studio.
+Edge Debugging is supported for VS versions >= 15.7
 3. Create an ASP.Net/ASP.Net Core Web Application.
+4. Set a breakpoint in your JavaScript/TypeScript file.
-4. Select 'Microsoft Edge' from the 'Web Browser' submenu in the debug target dropdown, and then press F5.
+5. Select 'Microsoft Edge' from the 'Web Browser' submenu in the debug target dropdown, and then press F5.

 ## Using the debugger